0x3F3F/0x3F3F.github.io/_posts/2021-01-02-2020_Portfolio-Review.md

 ## The Great Crypto Experiment of 2020

 Alternatively, the **Mediocre-at-Best** Crypto Experiment.
-Anyway, long storey short: I got bored and wrote some scripts to generate crypto addresses, bought ~800 quids worth of `XRP`, transferred it to my address, it worked!, it trebled, SEC launched legal case against Ripple, it halved and I sold.
-I should have invested in bitcoin instead:
+Anyway, long storey short: I got bored and [wrote some scripts]({% post_url 2020-04-26-How-To-Crypto %}) to generate crypto addresses, bought ~800 quids worth of `XRP`, transferred it to my address, it worked!, it trebled, SEC launched legal case against Ripple, it halved and I sold.
+I should have invested in bitcoin instead.

 <img style="border: 0;" src="/img/2021/20210102_Kuppy.png" />